DUNCAN AND MARJORIE PHILLIPS

 The Phillips completed a large renovation and expansion project in 2006 that incorporates an adjacent former apartment building, now the Sant Building.
 The project, which placed 65 percent of the added 30,000 square feet below ground, includes additional galleries, a 180-seat auditorium, a library, an outdoor courtyard, an art conservation studio, and an expanded visitor entrance, shop, and café.
 The enclosed Hunter Courtyard offers visitors a place to talk or reflect and includes two major works of art: Ellsworth Kelly's Untitled (2005), floating weightlessly on the back wall, and Barbara Hepworth’s earthbound Dual Form (1965).

-The Center for the Study of Modern Art is based in the remodeled Carriage House, located directly behind the main museum building.
+The University of Maryland Center for Art and Knowledge at The Phillips Collection is based in the remodeled Carriage House, located directly behind the main museum building.